 - Engaging with communities through collaborative, inclusive and outward-facing relationships

 - Sharing successes and helping each other to realise that learning has no limits

 A school’s values are so much more than words on a wall.
 They are the distilled essence of the school’s philosophy and, as such, we at Eastrop Infant School believe that it is vital that they come from the children.

 In its capacity as the voice of the children, the School Council recently helped draw up a new set of school values.
-The 12-strong council – which has two representatives from each class across all three year groups held a series of meetings with governor Jan Milsom and teacher Andy Duncan, who were frequently dazzled by the children’s insight, wisdom and passion regarding the subject.
+The 12-strong council – which has two representatives from each class across all three year groups held a series of meetings with governor Jan Milsom and our then School Council leader, Mr. Duncan, who were frequently dazzled by the children’s insight, wisdom and passion regarding the subject.